Tehnikus/Helium/README.md

 Currently minified and gzipped CSS file is under 10kb of payload.

 ## Features
-There are multiple features I made in this projes, that distinc it from other standart online stores.
+There are multiple features I made in this project, that distinc it from other standart online stores.
 I'll just review several:
 ### Category and Filter cross-linking
 Filter pages and Categories have cross links, that help users to navigate and also is a powerful feature for SEO.
 This means you will get more pages in Google index, thus better overall results and more customers.
 ### Product ordering